 The indigenous communities around Lake Atitlan have been weaving fabrics for hundreds of years, and it is an integral part of their culture that remains important to this day.
-The Atitlan Women Weavers is a cooperative that started its life back in 2014, with just five women; today it supports 27 women, many of whom are single mothers.
+The Atitlan Women Weavers is a cooperative that started its life back in 2014, with just five women; today it supports many more women, including single mothers.
 They sell traditional clothing, shawls, and handbags, with 75% of the profits going directly to the weavers themselves.

 Try out kayaking on the lake…

-If diving under the lake isn’t your thing, then you may want to explore the lake above water instead and a great way to do this is by kayak.
+If diving under the lake isn’t your thing, then one of the best things to do in Lake Atitlan for you may be to explore the lake above water instead – you can do this is by kayak.
 The waters are calm, and there are numerous places where you can go out on a group kayak tour and explore with the knowledge of a local guide.
 You’ll also get to see the shoreline from a different perspective, plus you’ll paddle between half-sunken buildings for a surreal and beautiful experience.

 … Or opt for stand up paddleboarding instead